The Competition for Partners in Matching Markets: Introduction

-\paragraph{Main findings.} We characterize stable matchings as a function of $d$ and the number of women $n$ and find that the short side enjoys a significant advantage only for $d$ exceeding $\log^2 n$: For moderately connected markets, specifically any $d$ such that $d=o(\log^2 n)$ and $d = \omega(1)$ and large $n$, we find that \emph{there is no stark effect of competition}, namely, the short and long sides of the market are almost equally well off (for $|k| = O(n^{1-\epsilon})$ market imbalance), with agents on both sides getting a $\sqrt{d}(1+o(1))$-ranked partner on average.
-Notably, this regime extends far beyond the connectivity threshold (above which the connectivity graph is connected with high probability) of $d= \Theta(\log n)$.
-On the other hand, for densely connected markets, specifically for any $d = \omega(\log^2 n)$ and large $n$, we find that there is a stark effect of competition: assuming a small imbalance $|k| = o(n)$, the short side agents get a partner of rank $\log n$ on average, while the long side agents get a partner of (much larger) rank $d/\log n$ on average.
-Numerical simulations of our model confirm the theoretical predictions, and in fact further enhance our understanding: they suggest a \emph{sharp threshold between the two regimes close to $d \approx 1.0 \times \log^2 n$} and that \emph{this holds even for small $n$ down to $n \gtrsim 10$}.
-Figure~\ref{fig:no-stark-effect} provides a schematic depicting our main findings (including the $d \approx 1.0 \times \log^2 n$ threshold between regimes suggested by numerics).
+\paragraph{Main theoretical findings.} We characterize stable matchings as a function of $d$ and the number of women $n$ for $|k| = O(n^{1-\epsilon})$ (small) market imbalance, and find that the short side enjoys a significant advantage only for $d$ exceeding $\log^2 n$: For moderately connected markets, specifically any $d$ such that $d=o(\log^2 n)$ and $d = \omega(1)$ and large $n$, we find that \emph{there is only a weak effect of competition}, namely, the short and long sides of the market are almost equally well off, with agents on both sides getting a $\sqrt{d}(1+o(1))$-ranked partner on average.
+On the other hand, for densely connected markets, specifically for any $d = \omega(\log^2 n)$ and large $n$, we find that there is a strong effect of competition: assuming a small imbalance $|k| = o(n)$, the short side agents get a partner of rank $\log n$ on average, while the long side agents get a partner of (much larger) rank $d/\log n$ on average.
+A substantial technical challenge we overcome is the complexity in the way that Deferred Acceptance (DA) terminates when there is a positive (but vanishing) fraction of unmatched agents on both sides of the market; see Section~\ref{sec:proof-sketch} for an overview of our formal analysis.

-Since preference list lengths in most real markets are much below $\log^2 n$ (the latter is nearly $48$ for $n=1000$ and nearly $117$ for $n=50000$), and correlation in preferences only appears to reduce the effect of competition (see Figure~\ref{fig:NYC-HS-counterfactuals} for indicative evidence), our findings may explain why real world matching datasets do not exhibit a strong effect of competition.
+Numerical simulations of our model confirm the theoretical predictions, and in fact further refine our findings, including by capturing the dependence on the imbalance $k$: they suggest a \emph{sharp threshold between the two regimes close to $d \approx 1.0 \times \log^2 (n/|k|)$}, where $k$ is the market imbalance, and that \emph{this holds even for small $n$ down to $n \approx 10$}.
+We furthermore provide a heuristic detailed calculation which predicts the threshold being located at $1.0 \times \log^2 (n/|k|)$; the calculation also predicts that the ranks of partners follow a truncated Geometric distribution.
+Figure~\ref{fig:no-stark-effect} provides a schematic depicting our main findings.